Lkrakow/Project-proposal/README.md

 * Libraries

-This project uses two libraries
+This project uses one library

-Numpy: this library is used to conduct numerical operations

 Pandas: this library is used for data manipulation and analysis